redislabs-training/ru203/README.md

 grep Invalid output.txt
 ```

-If you have any "Invalid" responses, you might not have RediSearch installed properly.
+If you have any "Invalid" responses, you might not have installed Redis Stack properly.
 If you have
 any problems, find us on [our Discord channel](https://discord.gg/SwGxdhrmmB).

 ### 3. Create the indexes